patrickward/padd/README.md

 A simple, local, markdown-based personal information system for capturing and organizing thoughts, tasks, and knowledge.
 PADD serves as a personal command center for managing daily workflow and information.

+### Why?

+I needed a simple, distraction-free way to capture and organize my notes, tasks, and ideas without relying on complex software or cloud services.
+Plus, I needed an excuse to practice with Go and the KelpUI css framework.

 ## Core Concepts

 PADD uses a simple capture → process → execute → store workflow with three core files and a resources directory: